Robots as tools for understanding human behavior.

 Awarded 2020 National Science Foundation Graduate Research Fellowship

-The NSF-GRFP is a prestigious grant awarded to approximately < 10% of student applicants pursuing research-based graduate degrees.
+The NSF-GRFP is a prestigious grant awarded to approximately < 10% of student applicants pursuing research-based graduate degrees · $46,000 x 3 yrs + $5,000/term · "Discovering the Neural Mechanisms of Dyadic Social Interaction Using Human-Robot Interaction"

 Awarded 2020 NASEM Ford Foundation Predoctoral Fellowship

-The Ford Fellowship is a competitive grant awarded to < 5% of Ph.D. or Sc.D. students applicants by the National Academics of Science, Engineering, and Medicine.
+The Ford Fellowship is a competitive grant awarded to < 5% of Ph.D. or Sc.D. students applicants by the National Academics of Science, Engineering, and Medicine · $27,000 x 3 yrs · "Developing Long-Term, In-Home Socially Assistive Robots for Adults with Autism"

 A core theme of my research is to design systems that support social and mental well-being in clinically meaningful way.
-I have developed custom robots to support anxiety reduction in users as young as pre-school-age to seniors with dementia.
-For instance, Ommie is a robot engineered to guide users through deep-breathing techniques and, through various user studies, have proven to reduce anxiety and promote relaxation.
+I have developed custom robots like Ommie to support anxiety reduction in users as young as pre-school-age to seniors with dementia.
 By mimicking the rhythm of deep breaths through mechanical movements, Ommie provides tactile feedback and a calming social presence.

-For instructions on building your own Ommie or to read about our journey developing it, visit the Ommie Documentation repository [coming Sept.
-2024].
+For instructions on building your own Ommie or to read about our journey developing it, visit the Ommie repository [coming Feb.
+2025].

 Fighting Social Isolation During COVID-19